 Attacks on Higher Education

-Then a friend of mine, someone active at the highest levels of state government, filled me in.
+And it is.
+In Louisiana, a friend of mine, someone active at the highest levels of state government, filled me in.
 On more than one occasion the Governor said to a close circle of conservative elected officials that he wanted to limit higher education to students from the more affluent classes.
-He assumed that his circle shared his priorities; he never considered that many conservatives believe strongly in education, and might leak his comments.
+He assumed that his circle shared his priorities; he never considered that many conservatives believe in strong universal education, and might leak his comments.
 One of them did, and also leaked the Governor’s reasoning for slashing higher ed: kids from wealthier families are more likely to vote with the Governor’s party.
 This attitude, and strategy, has emerged from the hard right over the past couple of decades.

 In contrast, the kids who struggle, who don’t have the same advantages, are statistically much more likely to vote for the other party.